osmocom/pysim/docs/osmo-smdpp.rst

 osmo-smdpp currently

-* [by default] uses test certificates copied from GSMA SGP.26 into `./smdpp-data/certs`, assuming that your osmo-smdppp would be running at the host name `testsmdpplus1.example.com`.
+* [by default] uses test certificates copied from GSMA SGP.26 into `./smdpp-data/certs`, assuming that your osmo-smdpp would be running at the host name `testsmdpplus1.example.com`.
 You can of course replace those certificates with your own, whether SGP.26 derived or part of a *private root CA* setup with mathcing eUICCs.
 * doesn't understand profile state.
 Any profile can always be downloaded any number of times, irrespective of the EID or whether it was donwloaded before.
 This is actually very useful for R&D and testing, as it